rachelpopa/pi-naut/docs/how-to-use.md

 }
 ```

 Once you create a `Layout` include it in the `layouts` bean defined in the `LayoutFactory`.

-__Note:__ Primary layouts will be cycled through in the order they are defined.
+__Note:__ Primary layouts will be cycled through with the **center joystick** in the order they are defined.

 __Info:__ Refer to Pi4J docs for creating [listeners](https://pi4j.com/1.2/example/listener.html) and [triggers](https://pi4j.com/1.2/example/trigger.html).

-__Tip:__ If you need access to data or beans in your event, inject it into your layout and pass it via the events constructor.
+__Tip:__ If you are creating re-usable event classes and need access to the `OLEDBonnet`, data, or other beans in your events, inject them into your layouts and pass it to the event via the events constructor.
-Although you may be tempted to use dependency injection you will likely tie yourself into a circular dependency knot.
+Although you may be tempted to use dependency injection in your event classes, you will likely tie yourself into a circular dependency knot.

+#### Display Components

+`DisplayComponents` can be injected into layouts and used to buffer components to the display.
+When implementing a component you can pass it data and use the `SSD1306`'s methods and `DisplayConstants` to:

+* Display text
+* Draw lines and basic shapes
+* Set individual pixels or buffer entire pixel arrays
+* Scroll horizontally or vertically
+* Flip the display horizontally or vertically
+* Invert the display

+__Note:__ Out of the box there is a **title bar** and **list components** at your disposal.

 #### Application State, Services, and Refresh Display Events